 They also welcomed the Declaration on A Green and Digital Transformation of the EU signed by 24 EU Countries and Norway and Iceland today, and welcome other leaders of companies active in the green digital transformation that have pledged to become climate neutral by 2040 to join them.

-Four new members joined the EGDC ahead of the Digital Assembly on 1-2 June 2021:
+Four new members joined the EGDC ahead of the Digital Assembly in June 2021:

 Google, Matt Brittin, President, EMEA Business and Operations

 KPN, Joost Farwerck, CEO

 Cisco, Chuck Robbins, CEO

 Since January 2022, following a call for tenders, the ‘European Parliament Pilot project - European Green Digital Coalition’ supports the Coalition and its work.
 The project is set up by a Consortium of leading associations including GeSI, European DIGITAL SME Alliance, DIGITALEUROPE, ETNO and GSMA and provides for the EGDC secretariat.
 The Secretariat works closely together with expert organisations Carbon Trust, Deloitte, and Sustainable ICT Consulting.